These are the testimonies from the members, parents, and volunteer of STRYKE

 When my daughter Lois Catherine Kohlmann decided to audition for STRYKE, I wasn't really sure what it was all about except she would be playing with a performing ensemble.
 As a family, we had just spent 8 years participating with the HS marching band and I was looking forward to a break.
 Then she earned a position on vibraphone.
 Since I always support my children in everything they choose to do, I started spending time watching and helping at practices.

 What I found was unbelievable.
 This was not just a group where my daughter was being taught to improve her skills as a performer.
-Everyone in this group from the director to the instructors and even the techs are all volunteers.
-They give of their time to teach these young adults not only to achieve success in their music but also in life.
+Everyone in this group from the Executive Director to the instructors and even the techs are all volunteers.
+They give of their time to teach these young adults not only to achieve success in their music, but also in life.
 They work together with the members to make everyone feel part of a family and have created something these young adults are proud to participate in regardless of the grueling schedule and hard work.

 As I result, I am now a regular volunteer, and hope that I am contributing positively to these young adults in the process.